appearin/policy/privacy-policy.md

 ---
 # Privacy Policy

-This policy is effective from 1 March, 2021.
+This policy is effective from 2 April, 2021.

 This Privacy Statement (the "Privacy Statement") is provided by: